-If the come-out roll delivers a 12, 3, or 2, you will lose your Pass Line bet, but you’ll get to roll the dice again.
+However, if the come-out roll is a 2, 3, or 12, you lose your Pass Line bet.
+But, the good news is, you’ll get another roll of the dice.

-The dice is rolled repeatedly until either a 7 is rolled or the Point number is rolled again.
-For example, if you threw an 8 in the come-out roll, you will win a Pass Line bet if an 8 comes before a 7, which means you’ve lost.
+The shooter rolls the dice over and over until either a 7 or the Point number is rolled again.
+For example, if you threw a 6 in the come-out roll, you'll win your Pass Line bet if 6 rolls before a 7, which means you’ve lost.

-Don't Pass Line bet: This is the opposite of the Pass Line bet, which means that you’re wagering against the crapshooter.
-If the shooter rolls a 12,3 or 2, you win a Don’t Pass Line bet.
+This is the flip side of the Pass Line bet, which means that you’re wagering against the crapshooter.
+If the crapshooter rolls a 2,3 or 12, you win the Don’t Pass Line bet.
 In craps speak, we say the shooter has crapped out.
-On the flip side, you will lose if the shooter rolls a 7 or an 11.
+On the flip side, you will lose if the crapshooter rolls an 11 or a 7.

-If a Point is marked (the shooter rolls a 4,5,6,8,9 or 10), then your aim when you make a Don’t Pass Line bet is to have the shooter hit a 7 before rolling the Point number.
+If a Point has been marked after the crapshooter rolled a 4,5,6,8,9 or 10, then the goal when placing a Don’t Pass Line bet is for the crapshooter to roll a 7 before hitting the Point number.

-Come Bet: This is pretty similar to a Pass Line bet, and you can make it any time after the point has been established.
-In other words, a Come Bet wins if the shooter rolls a 7 or an 11 after the come-out bet.
-Similarly, if the shooter rolls a 12, 3 or 2 after a come-out roll is rolled, the Come Bet also loses.
+This is pretty similar to a Pass Line bet, and you can make it any time after the point has been set.
+In other words, a Come Bet wins if the crapshooter throws a 7 or an 11 after the come-out bet.
+Likewise, if the crapshooter rolls a 2, 3, or 12 after a come-out roll, the Come Bet also loses.

-If the shooter rolls a 4,5,6, 8, 9 or 10 any time after a come-out roll, then you establish your own Point.
-If that number comes up before the shooter rolls a 7, then you win.
-The opposite is also true, and they both pay 2 to 1.
+If the crapshooter rolls a 4,5,6, 8, 9, or 10 any time after a come-out roll, then you set your own Point number.
+If the point number gets rolled before the shooter rolls a 7, you win.
+However, the opposite is also true.
+Either way, they both pay off 2 to 1.

-Don't Come Bets: This is the exact opposite of the Come bet.
-You can make a Don’t Come bet at any moment after the point number has been established.
-You will lose your don’t come bet if the shooter rolls a 7.
-If the shooter rolls a 2 or 3, you win.
-A tie occurs when the shooter rolls a 12.
+This is the exact diametrical of the Come bet.
+You can put money down on a Don’t Come bet at any time after the point number is set.
+You will lose yours don’t come bet if the shooter rolls a 7.
+But, if the crapshooter tosses a 2 or 3, you will win.
+It's declared a tie if the shooter rolls a 12.

-If a 4, 5, 6, 8, 9 or 10 is rolled, the number becomes your point.
-The shooter must roll a 7 before the Point number for your Don’t Come bet to win.
+When a 4, 5, 6, 8, 9 or 10 is tossed, that number becomes your point.
+The crapshooter has to toss a 7 before your Point number if your Don’t Come bet is to win.

-Odds Bets: An odd bet is what’s called a side bet.
-It can only be made once you have already wagered a Come/Don’t Come bet or a Pass/Don’t Pass bet.
-In a live casino, you can make an odds bet by placing desired chips behind your initial bet.
+An odds bet is a side bet.
+You can only place an odds bet once you've already made a Pass/Don’t Pass bet or a Come/Don’t Come bet.
+In a live game, you can place an odds bet by putting your chips down behind your initial bet.

-When it comes to odds bet, you are wagering on whether a 7 or the Point number will appear first.
-For instance, if you wagered a Pass bet and you take odds, you will win only if the shooter rolls the point number before a 7.
+For an odds bet, you're betting on whether the Point number or a 7 will show first.
+For example, if you put money on a Pass bet and you're taking odds, you only win if the crapshooter tosses the point number before a 7.

-Note, however, that odds bets can be limited to 2x or 3x the original amount of the bet.
-The nice thing is that you take or lay odds at any time, remove them at any point or reduce or increase the bet amount at any time.
+But, odds bets can be limited to 2 to 3 times the amount of the original bet.
+The great thing is that at any time, you can take or lay odds.
+Also, you can drop them at any point or increase or reduce the amount of the bet at any time.

 (b) Single-Roll Bets

-Single-roll bets are designed to be wagered at any time during a betting round.
-All you have to do is look for the relevant dice combination on the craps table.
-However, these single-roll bets have low return to player payout percentages, giving the house a huge advantage.
-These are ideal for players who just want to have fun and get a kick from making low-value bets.
+You can place a single-roll bet at any time during a betting round.
+Just look for the applicable number combination on the craps table.
+But, single-roll bets have a low return percentage to the player, giving the house advantage.
+But, for players who just want to have fun, these can be ideal.
+Winning on a low-value bet is still fun.

 (c) Proposition Bets

-Any Craps: This is a 3-way single-roll bet that wins if the shooter rolls any craps (namely numbers 12, 3 or 2).
-The odds are 7:1.
+Any Craps: This is a triple single-roll bet.
+If the crapshooter rolls any craps number, 2, 3, or 12, the player wins, with odds of 7:1.

-Three: Also known as Ace Deuce, this pays 15 to 1 if the shooter rolls a 3.
+Ace Deuce: Also known as three, this bet pays 15:1 if the crapshooter tosses a 3.

 (d) Craps & Eleven (C&E)

-When you look at the craps table, there’s a section with 16 boxes marked with the initials C & E besides the proposition bets.
-This adds 11 to any Craps bet, which means that you will win if the shooter rolls a 2, 3, 12 or 11.
-This bet pays 30:1.
+On a craps table, you'll notice an area with 16 boxes marked C & E alongside the proposition bets.
+This adds 11 to any Craps bet, so, if the crapshooter rolls a 12, 11, 2, or 3, you win.
+A C&E bet pays out at 30:1.

-Please note that you will lose 50% of your original bet because half of your wager is on Any Craps, and the other half is on Eleven.
-This brings the house edge to 11.11 percent.
+However, you will lose half of your original bet, since half of your bet is on Eleven, and the other half is on Any Craps.
+That means the house's edge is 11.11%.

 (e) Horn Bet

-Horn bets are placed right next to the proposition bets in the middle of the craps table.
-By placing your wager on the Horn bets, you are betting that 12, 11, 3 or 2 will come up in the next dice roll.
-Your wager is divided amongst the numbers.
+Horn bets are placed next to the proposition bets at the center of the craps table.
+By placing a Horn bet, you're wagering that 2, 3, 11, or 12 will come up in the next roll of the dice.
+Your bet is divided among those four numbers.

 (f) Horn High Bets

-When you make a horn bet, the wager amount is distributed equally among the four numbers.
-However, you can make one of them a Horn High number by doubling your bet on that said number.
+When you make a horn bet, your money is divided equally across the four numbers.
+But, you can make one number a Horn High by doubling your wager on that number.

-For instance, if you make 12 your Horn High number, and place a $10 bet, $4 will be put on 12, and $2 each on 2, 3, and 11.
-If 12 is rolled you will get paid twice the payout amount minus the $2 on the 11 losing bets.
-As you might expect, you will have to show which number you desire to be your Horn High number.
-If one of the other 3 numbers is hit, and not your designated high number, you will get paid for the winning wager minus $8.
+For example, if you make 2 your Horn High number, and place a $20 bet, $8 will be placed on 2, and $4 each on 2, 3, and 11.
+If the shooter rolls a 2, you win twice the payout, minus the $4 on the 11 losing wagers.
+Obviously, you will need to reveal which number you want for your Horn High number.
+If any one of the 3 other numbers is rolled, and not your high number, you'll be paid for the winning bet minus $16.

 (g) World Bets

 This is sometimes called the Whirl Bet.
-This is a combo that allows you to bet on Any Seven and Horn bets, bringing your total individual bets to 5.
-As such, your bet can be wagered in multiples of $5, which is quite like the Horn High bets.
+This combination allows you to wager on Any Horn and Seven bets, for a total of 5 individual bets.
+That means you are betting in multiples of 5, similar to Horn High bets.

-When you wager on a hard number, you bet that it will be rolled as a double.
-A hard 6, for instance, is a double of 3.
-So if 6 is rolled as a double of 3, it's said to have been rolled the hard way.
+When you bet on a hard number, you are wagering that it will be thrown as a double.
+For example, a hard 4 is a double of 2.
+So if 4 is rolled as a double of 2, it's been rolled the hard way.

-These are pretty obvious, and both bets pay 1:1 if you win.
-A big 8 bet will win if the shooter rolls any 8 before a 7.
-The same goes for big 6.
+These simple bets both payout even, 1:1 if you win.
+A big 6 bet wins if the shooter rolls a 6 before a 7.
+The same is true for big 8.

 (k) Hop Bets